willems04/openshop/readme.md

 # MY JOURNEY

-This repository represents my learning journey from a complete beginner to someone with growing web development skills.
-Each project builds on previous knowledge and introduces new concepts.
+This repository reflects my learning journey from complete beginner to someone with growing web development skills.
+Each project builds on what I learned previously and introduces new concepts.

 The progression shows:
 • From basic websites to more complex projects